Ride: Aberdeen Plateau - Bluenose Road, Aberdeen Lake FSR, Dee Lake Road, King Edward Connector, King Edward FSR

 The loop begins with Bluenose Road which becomes Aberdeen (Lake) FSR.
 Bluenose Road can be accessed from Hwy 6 via Learmouth Road or School Road and Reid Road.
 From Aberdeen (Lake) FSR take Dee Lake Road.
 The route goes past Loon Lake, Doreen Lake, Dee Lake, Island Lake, Lost Lake and Swalwell Lake (Beaver Lake).
 Across from the entrance to Beaver Lake Mountain Resort along Dee Lake Road, the route continues along a secondary FSR (is, or becomes King Edward Connector) to above Oyama Lake and then to King Edward Lake and King Edward FSR back to Hwy 6.
 Dee Lake Road becomes Beaver Lake Road and will take you to Lake Country.

 Bluenose Road, Aberdeen (Lake) FSR and Dee Lake Road is the smoother, better maintained and easier to ride route, especially for more road-focused bikes.
 Starting from Hwy 6, King Edward FSR is steeper (north end), rougher, has a lot of washboard and can have some muddy sections and ruts.
 It also has a number of switchbacks (north end) that are often strewn with small loose rocks.
 For more of a trail riding experience, you can head up Brewer Road which leaves King Edward FSR on the left at about 4 km from Hwy 6.
 Between King Edward FSR, King Edward Connector, Brewer Road on one side and Aberdeen Lake FSR and Dee Lake Road on the other, there are a number of connecting trails and roads.
 Sections of these connecting trails and roads can be very muddy in the spring or after heavy rains.
 Some portions of Dee Lake Road have a good hard smooth surface and are really enjoyable to ride.
-There has been some road work in the past year along sections of Bluenose Road, Aberdeen (Lake) FSR and Dee Lake Road (the potholed sections of Aberdeen (Lake) FSR to Dee Lake Road were repaired).
-There are dust control measures (calcium chloride?) along Bluenose Road, so you may want to avoid it if wet.
+North of Dee Lake Lodge, Dee Lake Road becomes rougher with a lot of potholes.
+There are dust control measures (calcium chloride?) along Bluenose Road, so you may want to avoid it if wet (very difficult to remove from bike).

 It is about 38 km from the start of the gravel on Bluenose Road to Beaver Lake Mountain Resort on Dee Lake Road.
 It is about 12 km from Hwy 6 to King Edward Lake along King Edward FSR.
 It is about another 19 km from King Edward Lake (recreation site) to the entrance to Beaver Lake Mountain Resort if taking King Edward Connector.

 Of the uploaded GPS tracks, the most challenging section is Alex Road / K17-Connector which connects Dee Lake Road to King Edward Connector.
 This is an alternate route to part of the main loop.
 If you are riding this road on a bigger, heavier bike use caution.
 It is not well maintained.
 Expect rocks and mud and tree branches or small logs on the trail.
 You need to have more dirt-oriented tires.
 I wouldn't recommend taking something like a V-Strom through here unless you are skilled, have 50/50 tires and a strong skid plate.
 I didn't have much trouble on my DR650, but the muddy sections would have been easier if my rear tire hadn't been so worn.
-I last rode this section on my CRF250F in Oct 2023, and there were a lot of puddles, mud and rocks.
+I last rode this section on my CRF250F in May 2024, and there were a lot of puddles, mud, rocks and some snow.

 You can also take Echo Road from Dee Lake Road to King Edward Connector.
 Part of it was in pretty good condition in 2018, but if you continued past King Edward Connector, it gradually deteriorated and eventually reached a point where it is decommissioned (berm and small creek at about 10 km from Dee Lake Road).
 I've only ridden a short distance past the berm; the trail was partly overgrown, and there were small logs across it and a partial washout at that time.